-Victor (Vic) was born in Bristol the youngest child of Thomas Vowles and Agnes Weaver.
-He always gave his birthplace as Churchill although his birth certificate states Congresbury.
+Victor (Vic) was born near Bristol the youngest child of Thomas Vowles and Agnes Weaver.
+He always gave his birthplace as Churchill, Somerset although his birth certificate states nearby Congresbury.

 He joined the RAF in 1928 and served 19 years.
-During the 1930s he served seven years in Palestine with 2 ACC squadron, the armoured car corps.
+During the 1930s he served seven years in Palestine with 2 ACC (Armoured Car Corp) Squadron, the armoured car corps.

 Returning to England in 1936 he was promoted to Corporal and posted to Cardington, the RAF Balloon Training Unit, where he trained as a balloon operator.